stmSantana/ToiletPaper/README.md

 # ToiletPaper
-Add toilet paper to The Long Dark.
+Add toilet paper to The Long Dark.<br>
 Items can be found in toilets around the world.
-You can also find it in drawers and cabinets.
+You can also find it in drawers and cabinets.<br>
 I created this little mod to write [a tutorial on how to create a TLD item mod](https://github.com/stmSantana/ModComponentDocs).
 ![Toilet paper1](Images/TPSS1.jpg "Toilet paper1")
 ![Toilet paper2](Images/TPSS2.jpg "Toilet paper2")